That’s a famous balcony.

 The Czechoslovak Socialist Republic (Czechoslovakia) was the “bridge” connecting East Germany with West Germany’s Bavaria, and Czechoslovakia’s capital city of Prague was also home to the West German Embassy.

-Eventually, thousands of East Germans crossed the East German-Czechoslovak border, arrived in Prague, and streamed into the gardens of the West German Embassy.
+Eventually, thousands of East Germans seeking passage to the West crossed the East German-Czechoslovak border and arrived in Prague.
+Refugees streamed into the gardens of the West German Embassy.
 An estimated 4000 East Germans occupied the cramped gardens, and living conditions deteriorated quickly.
-For all, the goal was one and the same: they all wanted to head west and they needed permission to leave.
+For all, the goal was one and the same: they all wanted to go west and they needed permission to leave.

-Negotiations ensued between the two German states, including also the United Nations.
+Negotiations ensued between the two German states and also included the United Nations.
 Hans-Dietrich Genscher, Foreign Minister and Vice Chancellor of West Germany, arrived at the West German Embassy in Prague to deal with the growing crisis and address the crowds of East German refugees.
 Murmurs from those camped on the grounds grew louder in excited anticipation.
-In the evening, Genscher stepped out onto the upper balcony; calls for silence gave him an opportunity to speak.
+In the evening, Genscher stepped onto the upper balcony; calls for silence gave him an opportunity to speak.

 Wir sind zu Ihnen gekommen, um Ihnen mitzuteilen, dass heute Ihre Ausreise in die Bundesrepublik Deutschland möglich geworden ist.
 (We’ve come here today to tell you your departure to West Germany has been approved.)

-Genscher never made it past the twelfth word, “Ausreise“, the only word the crowd needed to hear.
+Genscher never made it past the twelfth word, “Ausreise” (departure), the only word people needed to hear.

 Present day: no need to escape